snoorabbits69/InstaClone/README.md

   - Add and view stories that disappear after 1 hour.
 - **Messaging**:
   - Real-time chat between users with Redis caching for speed.
+  - Also allows user to send images in the messages.
+  - You can create groupchat and chat with more than two users at a time

 - **Follow/Unfollow**:
   - Follow and unfollow users to control your feed.
 - **Video Calls**: